-- Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - corners.

-3. Description of monument and accessories set to perpetuate the corner position.

-4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

-5. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.

-6. Fill in Cross Index & Section Diagram at bottom of sheet.
+- Original and/or subsequent record used to evaluate the corner position.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Description of monument and accessories set to perpetuate the corner position.
+Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
+Fill in Cross Index & Seciton Diagram at bottom of sheet.